-In an online sale that ends on February 27, Heritage is selling a long and massive bat, 51.4 ounces over 35 inches, lot 80088 estimated $ 800K.
+On February 27, 2021, Heritage sold for $ 900K a long and massive bat, 51.4 ounces over 35 inches, lot 80088.
 It retains traces of heavy use and was given the highest grade by PSA/DNA, GU 10.
 It bears the inscription PTS Wagner 1912.
 It had been made by a local Pittsburgh artisan who has not been identified.

 This bat is matched with a period photo, also dated 1912, on which it is carried forward by Honus Wagner seated with dangling legs on a low wall.
 This photo illustrates a comment by pitcher Christy Mathewson that there is no weakness in Wagner.
 Photo matching is facilitated by the fact that this local equipment escapes the standardizations of the Louisville Slugger.